Petroform: Astronomical markers

 Some petroforms were used as astronomical calendars, with rocks aligned to solstice and equinox sunrises and sunsets.
 They are often found in higher areas, on hills, mounds, ridges, and natural rock formations.
 Higher ground allowed humans to carefully observe the horizon to mark and measure astronomical events.
 Some rock alignments point out four or more directions, lunar events, the rising and setting of planets, some stars, and other astronomical events.
 Some petroforms can also be used in more complex ways for astronomical predictions, mapping of the sky and ground, and for complex ceremonies that help to memorize many oral stories and songs.
 Petroforms are similar in some ways to medicine wheels which are also aligned with sunrises and sunsets, equinoxes, solstices, lunar events, and star patterns.
 Petroforms also mirrored the night sky, and the patterns of the stars, similar to astrological signs and symbols.
 The Sioux have oral stories of the serpent in the sky, a turtle, a bear, and other patterns seen in the stars.
 What is often known today as Orion's belt was one prominent, bright star formation, along with the central and stationary north star, now named as Polaris.
 What is now known as the planet Venus is the very bright morning and evening star that is very noticeable and at times is the first and last to appear.
 Petroform sites in North America can be found in Manitoba, Saskatchewan, Alberta, Wisconsin, Minnesota, Wyoming, Montana, along the Mississippi River, the Missouri River, and elsewhere.
 It has been suggested that megalithic monuments including Stonehenge may have incorporated important astronomical alignments.

 Hunting aids

-The desert kites of Syria, Jordan, and the Negev—long lines of stones—are interpreted as aids to hunting large game animals like gazelles, ibexes, wild asses.
+The desert kites of Syria, Jordan, and the Negev—long lines of stones—are interpreted as aids to hunting large game animals like gazelles, ibexes, and wild asses.
 There are similar structures on most continents.